web3privacy/docs/docs/research/Ethereum Privacy Ecosystem.md

 Ethereum Privacy Ecosystem will structure activities around privacy covering:

-- **project diversity**: well-known projects like Aztec & newcomers like Nocturne
+- **project diversity**: featuring not just well-known projects like Aztec, but newcomers like Nocturne
-- **dev-friendly**: analyze privacy-centric hackathons from ETHRome to ETHBerlin
+- **dev-friendly**: analyze privacy-centric hackathons from ETHRome to ETHBerlin (events, projects)
 - **innovation**: emerging concepts from stealth-addresses to EIP-7503
 - **tech breakdown**: specify underliying tech/approaches from ZK to PP
 - **funding**: provide approach to privacy funding in Ethereum (sources from Gitcoin to VCs; practical examples from 2023)